Custom Packaging

 Another time, a boutique buyer insisted on satin-finish laminated bags because she thought “premium” meant glossy shine everywhere.
 On the production floor, we tested the handles under load and the first batch failed because the glue line was too narrow.
 We switched the handle reinforcement and added a heavier board, which raised the price by $0.06 per unit.
 She was annoyed for about ten minutes.
 Then she realized a collapsed bag in front of customers would have cost a lot more than six cents.

-That is the real business value of personalized favor bags with logo wholesale: brand recall, presentation, and practicality.
+That is the real business value of personalized favor Bags with Logo wholesale: brand recall, presentation, and practicality.
 Guests can carry small items without stuffing them into a pocket.
 Staff can distribute favors faster.
 The bag itself makes the gift feel more complete.
 And if you buy correctly, the cost per piece stays reasonable even at 500, 1,000, or 5,000 units.

 “The bag is not the favor.
 It is the frame around the favor.
 If the frame fails, the whole thing looks cheap.”